 Students may opt to take one course in English:

-BEIJ SOCI260 Popular Culture and Social Change in China (3 class hours/week, 3 credits)
+BEIJ SOCI260 Contemporary Culture and Social Change in China (3 class hours/week, 3 credits)

 This course examines the transformation in Chinese society since the founding of the People's Republic of China in 1949, with emphasis on the changes brought about in the wake of the economic reforms of the 1980s and 1990s.
 Topics include the developments in urban and rural social transformation introduced by the reforms, the changing relationship between the individual and society, the urban and rural divide, and population control and the one child policy.
 Students will explore the social consequences of China's rapid integration into the global economy.
 All students complete a Capstone Project as part of this course.